Looking for a beach getaway without the big-city bustle? Then Marco Island might be the perfect place for you.

 9 – Experience birdwatching at Rookery Bay National Reserve

-Like the Everglades area to the south, Marco Island is an avian paradise.
+Like the Everglades area in South Florida, Marco Island is an avian paradise.

-Rookery Bay National Estuarine Research Reserve is a particularly good spot to go if you want to see a wide variety of birds, including herons, Roseate Spoonbills, and migratory flocks from both of the Americas.
+Rookery Bay National Estuarine Research Reserve is a particularly good spot to go if you want to see a wide variety of bird species, including herons, Roseate Spoonbills, and migratory flocks from both of the Americas.

 There are also numerous sea turtle nests in the area, as well as thriving populations of sharks.